simjak/colqwen_inference/README.md

-# ColQwen Inference Service
+# Serverless ColQwen Inference Service

-A FastAPI service for generating embeddings using ColQwen-compatible models, deployed on Modal platform.
+A serverless FastAPI service for generating embeddings using ColQwen-compatible models, deployed on [Modal](https://modal.com/) platform.
 This project builds upon the work from [Vision Is All You Need](https://github.com/Softlandia-Ltd/vision-is-all-you-need), adapting and extending its capabilities for embedding generation.

 ## Features